bvggies/tijaniyahmuslimpro-ios/VERCEL_DEPLOYMENT_FIX.md

    - Both domains should show identical content
    - The main domain should match the preview deployment

-## Prevention
+## Prevention: Ensure All Domains Stay Synchronized

 To prevent this issue in the future:

-1. **Ensure Production Branch is Set**
+1. **Enable Auto-Deployment (One-Time Setup)**
    - Settings → Git → Production Branch = `main`

-2. **Enable Automatic Deployments**
    - Settings → Git → Automatic deployments from Git = Enabled
+   - Settings → Deployments → Automatic Production Deployments = Enabled
+   - Settings → Deployments → Auto-assign Production Domain = Enabled

+2. **Verify After Each Push**
+   - After pushing to `main`, check Vercel dashboard
+   - Ensure a new deployment is created
+   - Verify production domain is automatically updated
+   - All preview domains will automatically have the latest code

 3. **Monitor Deployments**
    - Check that each push to `main` creates a production deployment
    - Verify the production domain updates automatically
+   - All preview URLs will show the same latest code

 ## Current Status

-- ✅ Latest code pushed to `main` branch (commit: `928138f`)
+- ✅ Latest code pushed to `main` branch (commit: `9600777`)
-- ✅ Vercel config updated with production settings
+- ✅ Vercel config updated with git deployment settings
-- ⏳ Waiting for Vercel to deploy and update production domain
+- ✅ Fixed blank page issue - GuestModeScreen now shows as starting page
+- ⏳ Need to enable auto-deployment in Vercel dashboard OR manually promote latest deployment

-## Next Steps
+## Next Steps (Choose One)

+### Option A: Enable Auto-Deployment (Recommended - One-Time)
+1. Go to Vercel dashboard → Settings → Git
+2. Enable "Automatic deployments from Git" for `main` branch
+3. Go to Settings → Deployments
+4. Enable "Automatic Production Deployments"
+5. Future pushes will automatically update all domains

+### Option B: Manual Promotion (Quick Fix)
-1. Go to Vercel dashboard and promote the latest deployment to production
+1. Go to Vercel dashboard → Deployments
+2. Find latest deployment (commit `9600777`)
+3. Click three dots (⋯) → "Promote to Production"
-2. Wait 2-3 minutes for propagation
+4. Wait 2-3 minutes for propagation
+5. Verify all 3 domains show latest updates

+## Verification Checklist

+After applying the fix, verify all domains:

+- [ ] `tijaniyahmuslimpro-ios.vercel.app` shows latest updates
-3. Verify the main domain shows the latest updates
+- [ ] Preview deployment shows latest updates
+- [ ] All domains show the same version (check commit hash in footer or console)
+- [ ] Splash screen appears on all domains
+- [ ] GuestModeScreen shows as starting page when not authenticated
+- [ ] All features work correctly on all domains